veronicatozzo/PRS_contextualization/README.md

 - the path where to save the processed data table

 - the path where to save the descriptive characteristics to put at the spreadsheet (https://docs.google.com/spreadsheets/d/1b7pdyeMqVFnSUUYCU4NW5sv78hS2CSA4fELrU5gnnHk/edit?usp=sharing)

+The headers of each of the files should be the following encounters_file = [‘ID’, ‘encounter_date’, ‘inpatient’, ‘code’] bmi_file = [‘ID’, ‘encounter_date’, ‘bmi’] dem_file =  ['ID', 'self_identified_sex', 'birth_date',  'ancestry', 'race', 'ethnicity', 'DeathDate', 'last_recorded_encounter_date', 'First_occurrence', "PC1","PC2","PC3","PC4","PC5","PC6","PC7","PC8","PC9","PC10"]

 All dictionaries for the input and output files are available in `utils/dictionaries.xlsx`.
 The dictionary for the output file is in the sheet `phenotype_table`.